 New York|25|Frank Sinatra|blue

 While it might seem a little clunky and your instincts might tell you that it would be faster just to keep the data in one table, it turns out the the limit on database performance is how much data needs to be scanned when retrieving a query.
-While they details are very complex, integers are a lot smaller than strings (especially Unicode) and far quicker to to move and compare.
+While the details are very complex, integers are a lot smaller than strings (especially Unicode) and far quicker to to move and compare.

-While there are many graphical representations of data models, we will use one of the “classic” appraches, called “Crow’s Foot Diagrams” as shown in Figure .
+While there are many graphical representations of data models, we will use one of the “classic” approaches, called “Crow’s Foot Diagrams” as shown in Figure .
 Each table is shown as a box with the name of the table and its columns.
 Then where there is a relationship between two tables a line is drawn connecting the tables with a notation added to the end of each line indicating the nature of the relationship.

 https://en.wikipedia.org/wiki/Entity-relationship_model